 Cathy has the Poetry Friday roundup at Merely Day By Day.
 Hop on over!

 You want to receive weekly poetry posts in your inbox, you say?
-Just sign up in the sidebar!
+Just sign up below!

 See more poems in my poetry video library.All poems copyright 2014 by their respective authors.